 Re: Another headphone Q, Casio LK-280 plus IPad

 That was really helpful - thank you SO much for explaining how to listen to the demo.
 I kept pressing "piano demo" which did nothing.
 Then I turned on the two hands and pressed it again.
-It didn't occur to me to press both of the hands, then press play!sw1tch73ch wrote: ↑Fri Jan 04, 2019 8:06 pmThere are two hands at the top of the music score in the tool bar.
-Click both hands and press play - don't play any notes and just listen (you'll have to have the Playground Sessions Piano voice volume up to a "normal" level) and the program will "demo" the song or lesson for you.
+It didn't occur to me to press both of the hands, then press play!

 ..................................................................................................................